Superman (2025 film): Background

 In 2012, Warner Bros.
 Pictures was planning for the film Man of Steel (2013), based on the DC Comics character Superman, to start a shared universe, which became known as the "DC Extended Universe" (DCEU).
 They announced a full slate of DC films in October 2014, prioritizing Batman v Superman: Dawn of Justice (2016) as the second DCEU film after Man of Steel failed to meet the studio's financial expectations.
 Despite this, they said an undated sequel to Man of Steel was in development with Henry Cavill set to reprise his role as Clark Kent / Superman.
 Man of Steel director Zack Snyder said they had been considering the imprisoned Kryptonians from the first film and the character Brainiac as antagonists for the sequel before work began on Batman v Superman.
 A Man of Steel sequel was in active development as a top priority for the studio in August 2016, which Cavill's manager Dany Garcia confirmed the following month.
 Amy Adams, who portrayed Lois Lane in Man of Steel, said in November that the studio was working on the screenplay.
 Matthew Vaughn was Warner Bros.'s top choice to direct the film and had preliminary conversations about it by March 2017.
-Vaughn and comic book writer Mark Millar previously pitched a new Superman trilogy prior to the development of Man of Steel, in which the destruction of the planet Krypton would not occur until after Superman had already grown up on the planet.
+Vaughn and comic book writer Mark Millar previously pitched a new Superman trilogy before the development of Man of Steel, in which the destruction of the planet Krypton would not occur until after Superman had already grown up on the planet.
 After the troubled production of the DCEU film Justice League (2017), Warner Bros. reevaluated its approach to DC projects.
 By the end of 2017, a Man of Steel sequel was not coming "anytime soon, if at all".
 Justice League producer Charles Roven said story ideas had been discussed but there was no script.

+Writer and director James Gunn, pictured during filming in June 2024, began work on a new Superman film in August 2022, after turning down a previous opportunity.